ningweinw/ningweinw.github.io/ICT335/Lab3.md

 ## Lab Overview
 In this lab, we will create a Web Application that runs on an EC2 instance and connects to a database using Relational Database Service (RDS) MySQL.

+This lab will reuse the VPC and S3 bucket from the previous labs.

 The architecture is illustrated in the following diagram.
 ![](images/Lab3-Arch.png)